-Often times, when we are in our own countries, we tend to only be exposed to what is relative to us and our cultures, but when you begin to live with an international group of people, your eyes are opened to a whole new world---literally.
-It’s a diverse world full of colors, flavors, music, and experiences that you’d never known before, and it’s a chance to see a new aspect of God and his character, that perhaps, can best be conveyed through a culture that isn’t within the normality of your own.
+Many times in our home nations, we tend to only be exposed to what is relative to us and our cultures.
+But when you begin to live with an international group of people, your eyes are opened to a whole new world--literally.
+It’s a diverse world full of colors, flavors, music, and experiences that you’d never known before.
+And it’s a chance to see a new aspect of God and his character, that perhaps, can best be seen in a culture that you've never experienced before.

 Here below are 7 of the best things about living in an international, culturally diverse community:

-Food is a huge deal in so many countries, and eating authentic, traditional food that your friends have made from their home country is one of the most special things that you can do to connect with people.
-There's no better way to learn about some of the countries in the world, than through their food.
+Food is a big deal in so many countries, and eating authentic, traditional food that your friends have made from their home country is one of the most special things that you can do to connect with them.
+There's no better way to learn about some of the countries in the world than through food.
 For some cultures like Mexico, France, Colombia, and Sweden, food represents coming together and enjoying community.
 It means sharing, having deep conversations, and appreciating each other; and that’s a value that I have been able to gain through eating with people from all over the world.

 Living in an international community gives you ample opportunity to learn a new language.
 Whether it be Spanish or English, or a number of other language spoken here on base such as French, Swiss German, Dutch, and Portuguese.
 It’s amazing to hear so many languages spoken, to learn the slang words and phrases for random things.
 You can really learn so much about a culture through the language, the ways that they word things, the way their language is constructed and through the words that they choose to describe things.
 It's extremely powerful when you hear others praying and worshiping in their own language, and somehow you're able to understand them even if you don’t know what they are saying.
 And it gives you a way to connect on a deeper spiritual level than you’ve ever experienced before.